littlemole/webkit/README.md

 - pymtk - a python library with Gtk helpers
 - mtkglue - header only cpp library to implement gobject/gtk objects
 - mtk gtk shared library - extensions to WebView, SourceView and TreeView Gtk widgets plus some Git support
-- mtkcpp static library - cpp glue to build native gtk apps using mtk
+- mtkcpp static library - cpp glue to build native gtk apps using mtk in c++

 # directory layout